araclab/general/microbiome/mb_analysis/README.md

 ## Installation Instructions
 Please obtain the bin files from source sites.
-Note the specific versions used in this pipeline are noted below in the table.
+Note the specific versions used in this pipeline are listed below in the table.
 * dada2 -- https://github.com/benjjneb/dada2
 * qiime1 -- https://qiime.org/install/install.html
 * rdp -- https://sourceforge.net/projects/rdp-classifier/files/rdp-classifier/